bhargavibaichwal/Vehicle-loan-default-prediction/README.md

 We have two datasets
 #### 1. Train data
 #### 2. Test data

-The actual code is written in ipynb.
+The code is written in the Vehicle loan default prediction.ipynb and the preprocessing of the test data is done seperately in the Test data preprocessing.ipynb file.
+The preprocessed test data is saved with the name test_preprocessed.csv.
+The original train and test data are present in train.csv and test.csv respectively.